sbseltzer/kioku-srs/README.md

 A portable, versioned, distributed, self-hosted spaced repetition system (SRS) inspired by Anki and backed by Git.

+## Concept

+The idea is to have a decoupled framework that allows the user to sync using free hosting solutions, empower developers to easily implement clients and servers that can be mixed/matched, and empower server admins to deploy their own servers.

 ## Why?

 This is really born of my frustration with Anki (and other SRS solutions).
 Anki does its job wonderfully, but it's a nightmare to hack on.